Travel Policy: These guidelines are in effect May 15, 2019.

 Process to Apply for IS Travel Funding:

-- If traveling from Ithaca to TECH, secure a Faculty Host.
+- If traveling from Ithaca to Cornell Tech, secure a Faculty Host.
 Their signature is required on the support application form.

 - Barbara/Terry Horgan will let you know about any limitations on reimbursement for your trip.